-Rotary and The Commonwealth - Tree Planting and Drumming for Peace
+Rotary & The Commonwealth - Tree Planting & Drumming for Peace

-The Rotary Club of Westminster West icollaborated with The Commonwealth Resounds and The Purcell School of Music to arrange a programme of Drumming Performances during the week that Commonwealth Heads of Government Met in London.
+The Rotary Club of Westminster West collaborated with The Commonwealth Resounds and The Purcell School of Music to arrange a programme of Drumming Performances during the week in which Commonwealth Heads of Government met in London.

 The headline events which are currently in the advanced stages of planning are:

 Wednesday 14th March 2018 – Tree Planting at St Georges Park, Newham.

 An order for 210 trees was placed with the Woodlands trust and these were handed over to Newham Council.
 The trees have been planted at the King George V Park in Newham and the Council has agreed to maintain these trees.
 Members from the Rotary Clubs of Tower Hamlets, Newham, Stratford and Westminster West have come together to support this project.
 The tree planting is part of the Commonwealth celebrations that begin on Commonwealth Day on 12th March and end of 20th April 2018 – which marks the end of the events pertaining to the Commonwealth Heads of Government Meeting (CHOGM) in London.